 Do you hear that?
 It’s the winds of time, and you’re now a year older.
 But don’t mourn - celebrate.
-Birthdays are the best reason to get your crew together to eat, drink, and carry on like you’re on senior spring break and your most pressing concern is your SAT II Writing score.
+Birthdays are the best reason to get your crew together to eat, drink, and carry on like you’re on senior spring break and your most pressing concern is your SAT score.

 If you’re planning a birthday for yourself or a friend, any one of these spots is a great choice.
 Drink all the drinks and forget your age.
 It’s only a number.

 You don’t have to worry about anyone having a bad time at Monsieur Benjamin.
 It’s cool enough to satisfy friends who are mostly concerned with ambiance (and actually use the the word ambiance), but isn’t trying too hard, and the food is amazing.
 As far as French bistros go, this is definitely one of the best in the city - everything from the short rib to the char is excellent.
-Vegans might want to sit this one out though.
+Vegans might want to sit this one out, though.

-This new-ish Cow Hollow Mexican spot has awesome cocktails and high-energy celebration vibes pretty much every day of the week.
+This Cow Hollow Mexican spot has awesome cocktails and high-energy celebration vibes pretty much every day of the week.
 Big groups can make reservations in advance, but no matter how many people are in your crew, you’re going to need to order the carnitas and the crab tostadas.
 And many, many margaritas.

 Nothing says birthdays like eating a chicken carved tableside after it has been extracted from a loaf of bread.
 This is the ancient tradition of kings (that’s what we’ve decided anyway), and you should continue it as a way to mark your age.
 Even if pretending you’re a king isn’t your thing, Nomica’s Japanese fusion food is fantastic, the sake list is inappropriately long, and said chicken cooked inside a loaf of bread is unreal.
 Party on.

 Mua feels like it’s made for a party - it’s in an industrial warehouse in Oakland with abstract chalk drawings, huge wooden tables, and a DJ booth on the top floor.
-Navigating the very long, slightly all over the place but broadly ‘American’ menu might need a spreadsheet and an arbitration session, but that’s only because everything looks great and everyone at the table will have competing interests.
+Navigating the very long, slightly all over the place but broadly “American” menu might need a spreadsheet and an arbitration session, but that’s only because everything looks great and everyone at the table will have competing interests.
 Luckily the menu delivers (just get the duck confit and the burger if the group can’t get it together), and the food is easy to share over some really good cocktails.

 Bellota is our favorite place for tapas in the city.
-They will bring you a cart of olives and almonds and other snacks while you wait for the food you actually ordered to arrive (even if it isn’t your birthday) and there are enormous ham hocks hanging in the kitchen.
+They will bring you a cart of olives and almonds and other snacks while you wait for the food you actually ordered to arrive (even if it isn’t your birthday), and there are enormous ham hocks hanging in the kitchen.
 The food is all ideal for sharing and the vibe is just fancy enough to feel like a special occasion without white tablecloths or formality.
 The paella is superb.

 Sometimes you want to celebrate your birthday with just one other person.
 Whether it’s your boyfriend, your wife, or your emotional support dog, Ju-Ni is the place to do it.
 (Maybe don’t try to bring your dog though.)
 This tiny spot in Nopa has the best sushi in the city, which may have something to do with the fish being flown in from Tokyo daily.
 Reservations book up quickly, so set an alarm reminder and make it happen.
 This won’t be a cheap dinner, but you only get to celebrate another ring on your tree trunk once a year.